Computer-Vision-Enabled Worker Video Analysis for Motion Amount Quantification: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{orker} motion analysis involves studying human movement within different workplace environments.
-Sustained awkward postures and muscular overexertion occur commonly in the construction industry, leading to work-related injuries \cite{yang2017motion}.
-Observational methods centered on external causes are repetitive and subjective while gauging internal causes directly can be invasive and limit productivity.
-The primary motivation for analyzing worker motion is driven by safety concerns \cite{ray2012real, valero2017analysis}.
-By monitoring and analyzing the movements of workers, safety professionals and ergonomists can detect potential risks, such as injuries caused by repetitive muscular strain \cite{yassi1997repetitive} and awkward postures \cite{palikhe2020analysis}.
-Implementing safety measures and suggesting ergonomic improvements through feedback can help mitigate the risk of such injuries.
+\IEEEPARstart{W}{orker} motion analysis involves studying human movement within workplace environments.
+Sustained awkward postures and muscular overexertion often lead to work-related injuries \cite{yang2017motion}.
+The primary motivation for analyzing worker motion is safety concerns.
+By monitoring worker movements, safety professionals and ergonomists can detect potential risks, such as injuries caused by repetitive muscular strain and awkward postures \cite{palikhe2020analysis}.
+Implementing safety measures and suggesting ergonomic improvements can help mitigate risk of injuries.

-Analyzing how tasks are performed by physical workers, especially in labor-intensive industries like construction, manufacturing, and agriculture, can reveal redundancies and wasteful movements within workflows.
-Gouett (2010) \cite{gouett2010activity} conducted a study to analyze activity for continuous productivity improvement in construction and found that applying this process continually to a construction site can significantly enhance direct-work rates throughout a project's duration.
+Analyzing task execution in labor-intensive fields like manufacturing, construction, and agriculture can uncover redundant or wasteful movements.
+Gouett \cite{gouett2010activity} analyzed activity for continuous productivity improvement in construction and found that applying this process continually to a construction site can significantly improve direct-work rates throughout a project's duration.
 This optimization not only increases productivity but also reduces unnecessary strain on workers.
-Worker motion analysis is closely associated with ergonomics \cite{bortolini2020motion, ray2012real}, which is the science of designing the workplace to fit the worker.
-For example, Golabchi et al. (2015) \cite{golabchi2015automated} developed a programmed simulation of biomechanical systems for design analysis of workplace ergonomics.
-The findings demonstrated that this approach allows for the detection and reduction of uncomfortable worker postures in virtual models, thereby decreasing ergonomic hazards during workplace design.
-By studying how workers move and interact with their environment, ergonomists can provide valuable inputs for designing workspaces, tools, and equipment that minimize physical strain during tasks.
+Worker motion analysis is closely associated with ergonomics \cite{bortolini2020motion}, which is the science of designing workplace tools and tasks to fit the worker.
+For example, Golabchi et al. \cite{golabchi2015automated} developed a programmed simulation of biomechanical systems for design analysis of workplace ergonomics.
+This approach lowers ergonomic risks by detecting uncomfortable postures in virtual models.
 Understanding how workers interact with products and equipment allows designers to create tools that are easier and more comfortable to use.
-This user-centric approach not only enhances user satisfaction but also contributes to improved productivity and efficiency across various industries.